cyb3rkun/CBStats/README.md

 - Inspired by [GitHub stats](https://github.com/jstrieb/github-stats) by [Jacob Strieb](https://github.com/jstrieb)
 - Inspired by a desire to improve upon [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats)
 - Makes use of [GitHub Octicons](https://primer.style/octicons/)

-> **Info** Wondering why there are so few commits?<br>
-I first migrated Jacob Strie's project from GitHub to fork it and have it as a base but then the commit history was such large - so I deleted the repo and uploaded just the files to have an empty commit history.